-There are four mandatory courses: Actuarial Risk Management 1 and 2, and Machine Learning for Risk and Insurance 1 and 2; you must register for them.
+Actuarial Risk Management 1 and 2 are mandatory courses; you must register for them.
 Other courses listed above, in pairs over both semesters, may lead to exemptions from subjects SP2, SP4, SP5, SP6 and SP9.
 The actuarial profession requires students to pass TWO SP subjects in order to qualify as a Fellow.
-Note that the profession is strongly encouraging students and qualified actuaries to take subject SP9 which leads to the extra internationally-recognised qualification of Certified Enterprise Risk Actuary (CERA).
+However, a student who has passes in THREE SP subjects will have broader employment prospects, and may go on to qualify as a Fellow with a choice of three SA subjects.
+Note also that the profession is strongly encouraging students and qualified actuaries to take subject SP9 which leads to the extra internationally-recognised qualification of Certified Enterprise Risk Actuary (CERA).
+Therefore, you may find your best option is to choose three of the pairs of courses listed above.